jef-fortunahamid/jef-fortunahamid/README.md

 ### Hi there 👋🏽

-I'm Jeffrey, a self-taught Data Analyst👨🏽‍💻 and an Analytical Chemist 🧑🏽‍🔬🥼 from Australia 🇦🇺.
+I'm Jeffrey, a passionate Data Analyst👨🏽‍💻 leveraging analytical chemistry🧑🏽‍🔬🥼 background to unlock data insights from Australia 🇦🇺.

 ## 🙋🏽‍♂️ About Me
+- 👨🏽‍💻 Currently diving deep into SQL and Data Visualization, and open to opportunities in Data Analytics.
+- 💻 I have been honing my skills through various online platforms such as Coursera and 365DataScience.
 - 🍽️ Cafe Business Owner ☕️Barista, 👨🏼‍🍳Cook, 👨🏽‍🏫Bookkeeper
-- 👨🏽‍💻 Currently on the Data journey
-- 💻 Learning platforms: Coursera, 365DataScience

 ## 🛠️ Languages and Tools
 - **SQL** (PosgreSQL - Docker & pgAdmin4, Google BigQuery)